dvorka/hstr/CONFIGURATION.md

 ZSH HISTORY SETTINGS
 --------------------
-If you use zsh, set HISTFILE environment variable in ~/.zshrc:
+If you use `zsh`, set HISTFILE environment variable in ~/.zshrc:

 ```
 export HISTFILE=~/.zsh_history